shreya-001/MagicLens/README.md

 and JQuery, offers an intuitive and visually appealing platform for users to organize their images effortlessly according to their preferences.
 MagicLens is a comprehensive solution combining cutting-edge technologies to provide a user-centric and efficient.

+# Project Objectives
+The primary objectives of the 'Magic Lens' project are as follows:
+* To develop a facial recognition system capable of accurately identifying individuals in photos.
+* To implement machine learning algorithms, specifically Support Vector Machines (SVM), for facial recognition tasks.
+* To create a user-friendly interface for seamless interaction with the facial recognition system.

+# Scope

+The scope of the 'Magic Lens' project includes:
+* Research and development of facial recognition algorithms, focusing on SVM models.
+* Integration of OpenCV, PyWavelets, and scikit-learn for image processing and machine learning.
+* Development of a web-based front-end interface using HTML, JavaScript, and jQuery.
+* Implementation of Flask for backend server logic and interaction with machine learning models.